Airsoft Guns

 • Gas-powered: Realistic and predominantly used for pistols such as the SSP1.

-• HPA Systems: A bit niche but increasingly popular platform.
+• HPA Systems: A bit niche but an increasingly popular platform.
 Similar to the gas-operated replicas.
 Extremely reliable and accurate, even if more expensive and demanding.

-Do Airsoft guns hurt?
+Do airsoft guns hurt?

 They do not if used properly.
 Most fields nowadays ensure safety by measuring any airsoft guns on a chronograph.
-It is also required always to wear protection goggles/glasses to prevent irreversible eye damage.
+It is also required always to wear protective goggles/glasses to prevent irreversible eye damage.
 Combined with the recommended mouth protection, airsoft is genuinely safe and pain-free.

 If you are still concerned, you can read more details in our blog post.